Click here for specific information regarding the 50 KM on Saturday.

 Starting place Maerlant!

-The start and finish location is at the Maerlant Atheneum, near the train station and streetcar stop. (map)
+The start and finish point is at the Maerlant Atheneum, close to the station and the tram stop.
+The entrance is on Vredelaan. (map)

 By public transport